 BIO

-He moved to New Zealand in 1996, and since this time has exhibited his paintings, prints, and multi-media work regularly across the country.
-He has been a finalist in the Wallace Art Awards (2012), and the Parkin Drawing Prize (2017, 2018 and 2019).
+Since moving to New Zealand in 1996, Robert has exhibited his paintings, prints and mixed-media works extensively throughout the country.
+He has been recognised as a finalist in The Arts House Art Awards and the Parkin Drawing Prize on multiple occasions.

 His work is heavily influenced by literature (particularly poetry), and the themes and titles of his work often reference his favourite writers and artists: